tomayac/blogccasion/posts/2023/06/web-apps-on-macos-sonoma-14-beta.md

 probably a conscious decision.
 If a user navigates to an already installed app in Safari, a prompt is displayed that invites the user to **Open in web app**.

+**👀 Observation:** Same-origin links are handled in-app, cross-origin links open in the default browser.

 ![Prompt inviting the user to Open in web app.](/images/webappsonmacos--k85cr23x5v.png)

 _Prompt inviting the user to **Open in web app**._